 Faculty and staff

 The faculty and staff of the Center comprises budgeted employees, research associates in externally funded projects and support staff, as well as a growing number of PhD candidates, the latter of which contribute greatly to scholarly debates at the Center.
+Two honorary professorships strengthen the expertise on Europe.
 The findings of the team are published in various national and international books and scholarly journals.
 Unpublished working papers can be found in the online-series Berlin Working Papers on European Integration.
-The Center plays a leading role in public debates through contributions in national and international media, as well as through public events, usually carried out within the context of the Jean Monnet Chair.
+The Center plays a leading role in public debates through contributions in national and international media, as well as through public events.